JetBrains-Research/span/README.md

 `-m, --model MODEL`<br>
 This option is used to specify SPAN model path, if not provided, model name is composed of input names and other arguments.

-`--noclip`<br>
-Do not perform additional peaks clipping to increase reads density.

 `-w, --workdir PATH`<br>
 Path to the working directory (stores coverage and model caches).